alexac54767/Alexa-Fastpage/_posts/2023-02-01-fivethreeandfournotes.md

     - Yes, I think that HP should (maybe already did) correct this issue right away.
 - What would you or should you do to produce a better outcome?
     - They need to test <u>all groups</u> (diverse people working on the project) to ensure it is equal over all groups

+## Hacks
+Write summary/thoughts/conclusions from each of the exercises above.
+Focus on avoiding Bias in algorithms or code you write.

+# 5.4

+## Obtaining Data via Crowdsourcing
+- pro: includes many different perspevtives
+- con: may have incorrect data
+- We have used APIs about Covid data and other facts
+- these APIs may have biased or outdated facts
+- however, there are lots of APIs available from numerous groups/companies
+- Github allows us to to have many recources and to look into people's backgrounds
+- The biggest discovery I have found in Github was that you can see the repositories and commits that every user has worked on.
+It is very personal and can show many details

+## Hacks

+- CompSci has 150 ish principles students.
+Describe a crowdsource idea and how you might initiate it in our environment?

+- What about Del Norte crowdsourcing?
+Could your project be better with crowdsourcing?

+- What kind of data could you capture at N@tM to make evening interesting?
+Perhaps use this data to impress Teachers during finals week.